Antunigr/Antunigr/README.md

 ### :woman_technologist: About Me :
 I am a Backend Developer from Brazil.
   - :relaxed: I'm looking for a job opportunity as Junior Backend Developer with Nodejs 📱
-- :zap: I’m currently learning Backend Dev with NodeJs
+- :zap: I’m currently learning backend applications with NodeJS.
-- 🔭 I'm studying Backend Dev.
+- 🔭 I'm studying Backend.

 ---